Altaelva

-Altaelva (Alta River; Álttáeatnu; Alattionjoki) is the third-longest river in Troms og Finnmark county, Norway.
-The river begins in the mountains and lakes in Kautokeino Municipality, near the border with Troms og Finnmark county and Finland, just south of Reisa National Park.
+Altaelva (Alta River; Álttáeatnu; Alattionjoki) is the third-longest river in Finnmark county, Norway.
+The river begins in the mountains and lakes in Kautokeino Municipality, near the border with Finnmark county and Finland, just south of Reisa National Park.
 The 240 km long river then runs northward into Alta Municipality where it flows out into the Altafjorden in the town of Alta.
 The river has carved out Sautso, one of the largest canyons in Europe on its way from the high Finnmarksvidda plateau down to the sea.
 The villages of Kautokeino and Masi are located along the river, in addition to the town of Alta.

-During the 1970s and 1980s, the river was the site of the Alta controversy regarding the construction of a hydroelectric power plant.
+During the 1970s and 1980s, the river was the site of the Alta controversy regarding the construction of a dam and hydroelectric power plant.
 The Alta power station was eventually built in 1987, creating the lake Virdnejávri on the river.

 The river is one of the best salmon rivers in Norway, known for its large-sized salmon.
 In older days, salmon up to 33 kg were recorded, and still fish up to 24 kg are caught.
 In 2011, 1,082 salmon (7 kg or heavier) were caught on the river.